sokil/php-mongo/README.md

 }
 ```

 Document can have validation state, based on scenario.
-Scenarion can be specified by method `Document::setScenario($scenario)`.
+Scenario can be specified by method `Document::setScenario($scenario)`.

 ```php
 <?php
 $document->setScenario('register');